Modernism in the Catholic Church: History of the modernist controversy

-Pre-history: 19th century intellectual ferment
+Pre-history: Liberal Catholicism in the 19th century

-With notable exceptions like Richard Simon or the Bollandists, Catholic studies in the seventeenth, eighteenth and nineteenth centuries had tended to avoid the use of critical methodology because of its rationalist tendencies.
-Frequent political revolutions, bitter opposition of "liberalism" to the Church and the expulsion of religious orders from France and Germany had made the church understandably suspicious of the new intellectual currents.
+With notable exceptions like Richard Simon or the Bollandists, Catholic studies in the 17th, 18th and 19th centuries had tended to avoid the use of critical methodology because of its rationalist tendencies.
+Frequent political revolutions, the bitter opposition of "liberalism" to the Church and the expulsion of religious orders from France and Germany had made the church understandably suspicious of the new intellectual currents.